Robin (character): Dick Grayson

 Later, Batman brings in the killer of Dick's parents, a man called Jocko-boy Vanzetti.
 Batman tells him that even though Vanzetti killed his parents, someone else hired him to do so.
 Batman gives Grayson, who at the time had an axe, the choice of whether to kill Jocko-boy or not.
 Grayson cuts the tape over Vanzetti's mouth and asks him who hired him to kill his parents.
 The answer, much to Batman's disgust, is the Joker.
 Batman orders Grayson to make himself a costume.
 He does so using Robin Hood as an inspiration.
 He becomes an archer and wears a cape with a hood thus calling himself "Hood".
 Batman, upon seeing this, pulls his hood down, telling him that anyone could do simply that.
 Batman tells him to lose the hood and calls him Robin.
-With his new alter-ego confirmed, he accompanies Batman to confront Green Lantern, as Batman and Green Lantern talk in one of Batman's safe houses which Robin had painted yellow in order to keep Hal Jordan from using his power ring.
-After a lengthy discussion in which Jordan loses his composure and strikes Batman, Jordan accuses Batman of kidnapping Grayson and dressing him up as his sidekick.
-Batman tells Jordan that Robin is not Grayson, but in fact a boy he met six years ago on a trip to Istanbul.
-He eventually retracts the lie and merely assures Jordan that Grayson is not Robin.
-Robin then reveals he took Jordan's power ring and after a short fight, Robin accidentally hits Jordan in the throat, cutting his air supply.
-Batman then hits Grayson to make him 'stay down', unmasks and performs a tracheotomy to save Jordan's life.
-After this, Batman reflects on the event, saying that he did not do a very good job of teaching Robin and then takes Robin to his parents' grave to grieve, claiming that is where it started.
-Dick cries and punches the headstone, after which Batman consoles his grieving and mournful young ward.

 Sometime later, Batman fires Grayson for proving unsatisfactory, which strengthens the rift between the two, and they eventually part ways.
 In The Dark Knight Returns, Grayson is absent but mentioned several times.
 First, Commissioner Gordon asks Bruce if he has spoken with him recently, and Bruce coldly says he has not.
 Later, when Batman's new Robin, Carrie Kelley, rescues Batman and asks about his tank-like vehicle, Batman responds that "Dick called it the Batmobile", and later when Batman suffers a diabetic stroke, he desperately calls out Grayson's name.
 He is also shown talking to Grayson in his mind, such as when he calls the Mutant leader a "brand of evil we had never dreamed of."
 This seems to imply a sense of fatherly love otherwise not shown, or that Batman simply missed Grayson's company.